caolan/magery/README.md

 ### `<template>`

-This is just a standard HTML5 `<template>` element, but you may encounter it while Magery.
+This is just a standard HTML5 `<template>` element, but you may encounter it while using Magery.
 When embedding templates, Magery will include the definitions inside `<template class="magery-templates">` tags so they can be easily found by `magery.compileTemplates()` later.